Pages

 A vibrant middle class is at risk.

 First: What caused this?
-(Then: How do we fix this?)
+Then: What's next?
+Then: How do we fix this?

-1: Automation: replaced jobs, first the simpler jobs, like manual efforts such as lifting, transporting, assembly, and part manufacturing, then the service jobs like taking orders, copying data, entering data, calculations, system level assembly, etc.
+1: Automation replaced jobs, first the simpler jobs, like manual efforts such as lifting, transporting, assembly, and part manufacturing, then the service jobs like taking orders, copying data, entering data, calculations, system level assembly, etc. The professions are next.

-2. Job transfer: to low income level countries.
-It was facilitated by low cost communication, instant capital transfer, and ubiquity of knowledge via the internet.
+2. Job transfer to low income wage countries, was facilitated by new laws ("free trade"), low cost communication, instant capital transfer, and the ubiquity of knowledge via the internet

-3. Capital transfer (banking): Capital became accessible anywhere as the rule of law (property rights) spread to lower wealth countries and lowered risk.
+3. Capital transfer (banking) to anywhere as the rule of law (property rights) spread to lower wealth countries and lowered risk.

-4. Specialized Information: became instantly transferable through the internet, and further automation reduced the number of most all the high paying jobs, managers, technical specialists and professionals.
-Business may be able to run without many of these people.
+4. Specialized Information became instantly transferable through the internet, reduced the number of high paying jobs, managers, technical specialists and professionals.
+Business could run without many of these people.
 Not all, but many.

-5. Consolidation: of smaller corporations into larger ones.
+5. Consolidation of smaller corporations into larger ones.
 Large corporations are difficult to grow from the inside, but can acquire smaller entities easily.
-The popular business idea that efficiency increases with "scale" accelerated acquisitions of smaller companies/start-ups.
+The popular business idea that efficiency increases with "scale" accelerates acquisitions of smaller companies/start-ups.
+Competition, the real force in innovation and progress (low cost), is overlooked in the rush to consolidation.

-7. Combinations: of highly sophisticated computer progams and machines: take over more and more functions, (a "Watson" for all of us? and a "Google chip implant"?).
+7. Combinations of highly sophisticated computer programs and machines: take over more and more functions, (a "Watson" for all of us? and a "Google chip implant"?).

-What will be he outcome if we become more jobless?
+What will be he outcome as we become more jobless?

 Here are a few paths:

 Path 2: The masses, after experiencing a dramatic drop in lifestyle, come to realize that a corporate controlled government (the "corporate-ocracy") is a good idea gone wrong.
 The masses use social networking and straw votes among themselves that empower them to "vote" independently for neither of the two "official parties".
-They eventually vote for "other candidates" who vow to change the government to a real democracy (See the blog "A Government You Can Love").
+They eventually vote for "other candidates" who vow to change the government to a real democracy (See "A Government You Can Love" on this blog).
 Corporations lose control of the legislative process.
 Democracy emerges.

-If the world only needs less than 5 % of the population to provide basic food, shelter and clothing, what will the other 95% do?
+Path 3: Automation and technology lead to a world where less than 5 % of the population provides basic food, shelter and clothing, what will the other 95% do?
 Maybe what retired people do: sports, entertainment, education, teaching, travel, volunteerism, and the arts.
 We live vicariously through spectator activities.
-Malcomb Gladwell: the super rich ascend to be rock stars.
-Rock star worship is bestowed by the masses.
-Why?
-Worship of "number 1" and the ego satisfaction of being a witness to their glory.
-The exclusivity of being a witness is an ego satisfier.
-(I was there, you weren't) One-up-manship is the popular game.
-Some of the population gets pleasure from adding to our knowledge base by engaging in research into the unknowns.
+Malcolm Gladwell: the super rich ascend to be rock stars, bestowed by the masses.
+'One up man ship" is the popular game as is "winner", "me first" or "America first".

 Which path will we go on?
 Which path do you want?
 How bad do you want it?
+Would you like a vote?.
 See the blog "Citizenship Metrics"

 Wednesday, October 26, 2011